How to Convert a Visitor Visa to a Study Permit Without Leaving Canada (2026 Guide)

 Not eligible to apply inside Canada:

-• Visitors without a valid legal status
+• Visitors without valid legal status

 • Visitors whose authorized stay has expired